Myth: It is always better to buy ground beef

-When cattle are processed into beef carcasses and later into the cuts that consumers enjoy, like sirloin steaks, filet mignon and ribeyes, small pieces are cut away and we call these pieces beef trimmings.
+When cattle are processed into beef carcasses and later into the cuts that consumers enjoy, like sirloin steaks, filet mignon and ribeyes, small pieces are and we call these pieces beef trimmings.
 These pieces are often the smaller pieces of the larger cuts that cannot be sold on their own so they are ground up to be sold as ground beef.

 There are several advantages when using trimmings to make ground beef including: